algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 Our team uses multiple machines to work on this project, such as:

-- 2 Windows operating on Windows 11.
+- 2 Windows running Windows 11.
-- 4 MacBooks operating on MacOS 15 Sequoia
+- 4 MacBooks running MacOS 15 Sequoia

 ### 4.1 Technologies Used